forestgrape/coronavirus/index.md

 All other forms of life also encode enzymes made of proteins:
 > *Proteins* are chains of amino acids linked together. i.e. the interaction patterns

+Proteins are made by ribosomes:

-> *Ribosomes* read positive sense RNA, called *messenger RNA*, and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
+> *Ribosomes* read positive sense RNA, called *messenger RNA* or just *mRNA*, and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
 This process is called *translation*.

 ### storage and decode options
-7 forms of how to store proteins are known to be in use on todays earth:
+7 forms to store protein codings are in use today on earth/as fare as we know:
 * dsDNA := Double stranded DNA
 * ssDNA := Single-strand DNA
 * dsRNA := Double strand RNA